About Poison Control Centers

 How poison control centers work

 All poison control centers are reached by calling 800-222-1222.
 This is a national toll-free number.
 It can be used to reach a poison control center from anywhere in the U.S. poison control centers are always open, 24 hours a day, 7 days a week, 365 days a year.
-They're staffed by pharmacists, healthcare provider, nurses, and other experts who talk to you over the phone.
+Online help is also available.
+Poison control centers are staffed by pharmacists, healthcare providers, nurses, and other experts who talk to you over the phone, or by online chat.
 They can give emergency advice in more than 150 languages.
 They also have devices to communicate with the hearing impaired.
 You can also reach them through

 the control centers' online tool for recommendations based on age, substance, and amount.

 Poison control center staff can explain what to do when there's been a poisoning.
 They can also answer questions about poisonous substances.
 They can give tips and advice to help prevent a poison emergency.
 Following their advice quickly may mean you don't need to see your healthcare provider or go to the hospital.
-Poison control center staff also follow up after a poisoning emergency call.
-They make sure that there are no new symptoms and the person is OK.
+Poison control center staff also follow up after a poisoning emergency call, usually both with the patient and healthcare providers caring for the patient They make sure that there are no new symptoms and the person is OK.

-Call poison control as soon as you think someone might be poisoned.
+Contact poison control as soon as you think someone might be poisoned.
 Don't wait for signs and symptoms of poisoning.
 They often don't occur right away.
-Call poison control if you know or think that someone has:
+Contact poison control if you know or think that someone has:

-Taken medicine that was not prescribed or intended for him or her
+Taken medicine that was not prescribed or intended for them

 Been bitten or stung by an insect and is showing signs of an allergic reaction